conan-io/docs/reference/commands/consumer/config.rst

       $ conan config install /path/to/some/config.zip

-- List all previously installed origins (the ones that will executed if :command:`conan config install` is called without args):
+- List all previously installed origins (the ones that will be used if :command:`conan config install` is called without args):

   .. code-block:: bash